ARM-software/Tool-Solutions/fast-models-examples/cortex-m55/README.md

 The example is split into two sub-folders:

 * software contains the example application.
 This is supplied as source code with support for building the code.
+The software directory also has a README with instructions to run on the Arm Ecosystem FVP and the FVP included with Arm Development Studio.
 * system contains the Fast Models based platform.
 This is supplied with build scripts to compile the model for execution.

 ## Cortex-A55 Fast Models Platform